 In addition to being a great work out, it is a truly beautiful view as you go.
 A lot of hotels and spots in cities offer bike rentals now.

 It’s a great way to see large chunks of a place, a good exercise, and a lot of fun.
 Pack a lunch in your bag and have a picnic at a scenic spot off-road.

 Use Your Bodyweight

 I’m a frequent reader of Steve Kamb’s blog Nerd Fitness (I highly recommend checking it out), and ironically as I am linking to his blog, I see his latest post is exactly about keeping in shape while traveling, so good timing.

-And if you want a bit of an extra challenge then do some pull ups, mountain climbs (the workout move not climb an actual mountain), v-ups (kind of a modified crunch), and box jumps (find some stairs, curb, or bench).
+And if you want a bit of an extra challenge then do some pull-ups, mountain climbs (the workout move not to climb an actual mountain), v-ups (kind of a modified crunch), and box jumps (find some stairs, curb, or bench).